nrdnay/id_control/README.txt

 *****The number of characters must be 10.

-We are asked to create a system that will check ID numbers with this feature.
+We are asked to create a system that will check ID numbers with these features.

-According to the scenario, each department manager will first enter the number of employees in his team into the system.
-And he will be allowed to enter only the number of ID numbers he entered.
+According to this scenario, each department manager will first enter the number of employees in his team into the system.
+He will be allowed to enter the number of ID numbers he entered.

-The system will output the number of people in the team and Valid for correct ID numbers and Invalid for incorrect ID numbers.
+The system output will be "Valid" for correct ID numbers and "Invalid" for incorrect ID numbers.

 **IN Additon:**
 You can use this code for similar control systems such as numbers or passwords.